 Sometimes what looks like a change order is actually a hole in the original scope of work — and knowing the difference can save you thousands.
 If the contract says "install new vanity" but never mentions plumbing connections, is the plumbing a change order?
 A well-written contract would say "furnish and install new vanity including all plumbing connections to existing supply and drain lines."
 A vague one leaves room for the contractor to argue that plumbing was never part of the deal.

-What to do when you receive a change order
+What should I do when I receive a change order?

 Do not sign it the moment it appears.
 Take 24-48 hours.
 Demand the documentation listed above.
 If the amount exceeds $2,000, get a second opinion from another contractor or a construction consultant — a one-hour consultation at $150-$250 can save you thousands on an inflated change order.
 Compare the change order rates to your contract's specified T&M rates.
 If rates are not specified in your contract, you have already lost leverage, but you can still negotiate.